 The absolute gold standard of modern midfield play makes his second appearance on this list.
 While Liverpool ran away with the league title during the 2019/20 campaign, Kevin De Bruyne waged a one-man war on the history books.
 Operating at the absolute peak of his physical and technical powers, he was mapping out passes that ordinary players wouldn’t even see on a television screen.

 Whether it was a disguised reverse pass or a booming switch of play, De Bruyne had a tool to dismantle any defensive structure on earth.
-On the final day of the season against Norwich City, he finally secured his 20th assist, officially matching the all-time Premier League assist record that many pundits genuinely believed was unbreakable.
+On the final day of the season against Norwich City, he finally secured his 20th assist, officially matching the all-time Premier League assist record that many pundits genuinely believed was unbreakable at the time.

-Why does Thierry Henry take the ultimate number one spot when he shares the magical milestone with De Bruyne?
+Why does Thierry Henry take such a legendary spot, even though his magical 20-assist milestone has finally been surpassed?
 Context is everything.
 Because alongside the famous Thierry Henry 20 assists record, the devastating Frenchman also scored a breathtaking 24 league goals.

 Henry paired his playmaking brilliance with lethal finishing, establishing a standard of dual-threat dominance that stood completely untouched for 17 long years.
 What makes Henry’s record truly mythical is his position.
 He wasn’t a midfielder constantly touching the ball in the center circle; he was a striker.

-You have just read the article “7 Players with Most Assists in a Premier League Season: Could Bruno Fernandes join the list?”.
+You have just read the article “8 Players with Most Assists in a Premier League Season: Bruno Fernandes Breaks Record”.
 Follow 52Hz Football for more captivating stories about football, geography and culture.

 READ MORE: